Get

 Here are six fascinating questions about dog mouths answered, including whether dogs have lips.

-The 6 Dog Mouth Facts
+The 6 Dog Mouth Anatomy Facts

 1. Do Dogs Have Lips?

 A dog’s upper lips are typically called flews, and their size and appearance can vary significantly between breeds.
-Compare the flews of a bloodhound to those of a Jack Russell for example; they are totally different.
+Compare the flews of a Bloodhound to those of a Jack Russell for example; they are totally different.
 The lower lip of a dog is simply known as the lower lip, and it is usually obscured to a lesser or greater extent by the flews.

 Dogs’ jaws are obviously different from human jaws, so their lips are also different.
 Cheek capacity is also an obvious difference between the two species; humans have large cheek pockets whereas dogs have very little cheek capacity.